LayerLens

 • With package configuration: dart run layerlens in the package root

-2. Find the generated file DEPENDENCIES.md in each source folder, where libraries or folders depend on each other.
+2. Find the generated file DEPS.md in each source folder, where libraries or folders depend on each other.

-3. In VSCode, right click DEPENDENCIES.md and select 'Open Preview'
+3. In VSCode, right click DEPS.md and select 'Open Preview'

 Continuous integration